AincradOT/platform/docs/runbooks/onboard-developer.md

 1. Add the developer to the GitHub organisation.
 2. Add them to the appropriate teams:
-   - `platform` if they work on foundation and infrastructure
+   - `platform` if they work on platform and infrastructure
    - `game` for game related repositories
    - `web` for web and launcher work